-Temperatures can be greater than 30°C during the day in Saudi Arabia, even during the winter, and can cause sunburn, sunstroke, heat exhaustion, heat stroke and/ or dehydration.
+Temperatures can be greater than 30°C during the day in Saudi Arabia during the winter and 50°C in the summer months.
+This can cause sunburn, sunstroke, heat exhaustion, heat stroke and/or dehydration.
 Be aware temperatures can fall at night, particularly during winter months.
-Arriving in the country a few days early allows time to acclimatise to the heat before undertaking Hajj.
+Arriving in the country a few days early allows time to get used to the heat before undertaking Hajj or Umrah.